Privacy Policy

 10. Accessing and Correcting Your Information

-You have the right to request access to the personal information that National Clearance Australia holds about you.
+You have the right to request access to the personal information that we hold about you.
 There is no charge to submit an access request, and we can readily provide you with general information such as your name, address, and contact details.

 If you believe that any information we hold about you is inaccurate, incomplete, or out of date, you may request that we correct it.
 We will respond to correction requests within a reasonable timeframe.

-For more detailed access requests — such as copies of identity documents on file, transaction histories, or communication records — a small administration fee may apply to cover our processing costs.
-We will advise you of any applicable fee before proceeding.
+For more detailed access requests — such as copies of identity documents on file, transaction histories, or communication records — a reasonable administration fee may apply to cover our processing costs.
+Any such fee will not be excessive, will never be charged simply for making a request, and will be advised to you before we proceed.

 To submit an access or correction request, please contact our Privacy Officer: